NMC, LFP, LTO. What’s the difference? [The Battery Cycle #2 | 2025 RELEASE]

 - quite costly (at least 50-150% more expensive than NMC)

-Note that, as mentioned, we can only speak of tendencies.
-There is such a terrific variety of possibilities for the cell manufacturer to tune the performance or to tease out particular properties, that generalizations are often ‘thin ice’.
+Any and all generalizations (“NMC is like this and LFP like that”) will have to limit themselves to a few general bullet points, as the ones given above.
+There is just such a terrific variety of possibilities for the cell manufacturer to tune the performance or to tease out particular properties, that generalizations are often ‘thin ice’.